yvelikova/axway-open-docs/content/en/docs/apigtw_admin/manage_operations.md

 * Any databases or third-party systems that the API Gateway connects to in External Connections

 {{< alert title="Note" color="primary" >}}
 You do not need to back up Policy Studio, Configuration Studio, or API Tester because these tools run in a temporary workspace when required.
-{{< /alert >}}

-However, if you have modified any third-party dependencies on the **Preferences** page (for example, to connect to a specific database), you must also add the relevant `.jar` on the **Runtime Dependencies** page in your disaster recovery environment.
+However, if you have modified any third-party dependencies on the **Preferences** page (for example, to connect to a specific database), you must also add the relevant `.jar` on the **Runtime Dependencies** page in your disaster recovery environment.{{< /alert >}}

 ### Back up API Gateway

-{{< alert title="Note" color="primary" >}}
 Before starting the back up, you can remove the contents of the `apigateway/conf/opsdb.d` directory.
-This contains transient monitoring data, which can be quite large in some cases, and does not need to be backed up. {{< /alert >}}
+This contains transient monitoring data, which can be quite large in some cases, and does not need to be backed up.

 To back up the gateway installation, you must back up files that have changed in the following directory: